WWE ‘Extreme Rules’ Results, The New Day In A Tables Match With Sanity And More

 These two faced off for the first time on SmackDown last Tuesday, and this was another barnburner.
 Zelina Vega was in Almas’ corner.
 As expected, the two told a great in-ring story, and they made sure to make this contest different from the one they had on SmackDown.
 “Cien” started the bout off by slapping the high flyer right in the face.
 Sin Cara then got the shine by applying a series of moves, and he delivered a back body drop on Andrade that sent the WWE superstar flying over the top rope to the ringside floor.

 After some more shine, Almas turned the tide to get some heat on his opponent.
 After a few moves and applying an armbar, Sin Cara made it to his feet, and the two exchanged blows.
-In a high spot, Sin Cara delivered a wicked quebrada on “Cien.”
+In a high spot, Sin Cara delivered a wicked Quebrada on “Cien.”
 Sin Cara nailed a frog splash, but Vega was distracting the referee, so he didn’t get the pinfall.
 “Cien” took advantage of the situation and delivered a hammerlock DDT for the three-count.

 .@AndradeCienWWE & @SinCaraWWE are going to BATTLE on the #ExtremeRules kickoff! pic.twitter.com/wyoslEmBfc